 The 2014 celebration was especially memorable, as we marked 50 years of Malawian independence.
 The event, held in Glasgow was attended by over 200 people, mainly Malawians.
 There was excellent diaspora leadership in the planning for the day which as a result had a very friendly and authentically Malawian feel to it complete with traditional Malawian food, games, speeches and music from the famous Black Missionaries (Malawi's most popular band playing their first ever gig in Scotland) and Brave 'Blakseed' Mnyayi of the Nyasa Guruz.

-Since then members of the Malawian diaspora have organised many more excellent Independence Day Celebrations.
+Since then members of the Malawian diaspora have organised many more excellent Independence Day Celebrations, often with financial support from the SMP.

 Members involved with this area